 TOM: OK.
 Well, it should still work even if it’s ancient.
 So, here’s a couple of things that you can do.
-First of all, make sure it’s working, make sure it’s vented outside.
+First of all, make sure your exhaust fan works.
+Make sure it’s vented outside.
 That’s important.

 Secondly, it’s a good idea to run it for a good 10 or 15 minutes after the shower is completed and after you leave the room.
-There’s actually a switch that can do that for you - the Leviton Humidity Sensor and Fan Control.
+There’s actually a switch that can do that for you.
+It’s the Leviton Humidity Sensor and Fan Control.
 And essentially, the way it works is it does just that: it senses the humidity level inside the room and will automatically turn it off when the humidity goes down.
-Because if you can reduce the amount of moisture staying in the bathroom, you’ll dramatically reduce the amount of mold growth that you’re getting on tile and other places.
+Because if you can reduce the amount of moisture that’s staying in that bathroom, you’ll dramatically reduce the amount of mold growth that you’re getting on tile and other places.

-So, I would suggest that you check the exhaust fan to make sure it’s functional and operational, that you replace the light switch or the fan switch with the humidity sensor and fan control from Leviton.
-And then give your bathroom a good cleaning to get rid of all the mold that might be there now.
+So, I would suggest that you check the fan to make sure it’s functional and operational, that you replace the light switch or the fan switch with the humidity sensor and fan control from Leviton.
+And then clean your bathroom to get rid of mold that might be there now.
 And I think you’ll see a dramatic difference because without that moisture sitting around for those long periods of time, you’re just not going to have the same issues.

 LESLIE: And you know what, Fred?
 If this is a project you want to tackle yourself but you’re a little unsure, if you head on over to Leviton’s website, right on the page with the humidity sensor and fan control you’ll find an installation video that’ll talk you right through it.